amir1376/kotlin-validator/README.md

 # A validator for kotlin
-validate your inputs or objects with the power kotlin typesafe builders
+validate your inputs or objects with power of the kotlin typesafe builders